null

 7. Boil for 60 minutes, stirring occasionally.

-10. Cool the wort to 70°F.
+10. Cool the wort to 70°F. An immersion chiller or ice bath work well for this.

 12. Pitch the yeast and seal the fermenter.